-Switch on the mains supply for the computer (at the mains outlet on the wall), and that for the monitor (or TV) and printer.
+1 Switch on the mains supply for the computer (at the power outlet on the wall) and that for the monitor (if its power cable is not plugged into the back of the computer) and printer (if you have one).

-Switch on the monitor or TV

-Monitor

-The monitor has a separate switch.
-The manual for your monitor will explain how to turn it on and, if necessary, adjust the brightness control.

-TV

-If you're using a TV with a SCART connector, the TV's manual should explain how to switch your TV into the correct mode for displaying a picture generated by the computer.

-If you're using a standard aerial cable to connect your TV, you'll find all the instructions for getting a picture on your TV in Connecting a colour TV with a coaxial aerial cable on page 73 of Appendix B: Monitor connections.

-Switch on the computer

-Press the ON/OFF rocker switch on the back of the computer:

-Switch on peripherals

-Now switch on any peripherals that you have connected, such as a printer (when you're familiar with the computer and want to print some work, see Printing on page 51).

-The desktop

-Depending on your monitor (and whether it has has warmed up yet) you might see the screen change colour while the computer performs some self-tests.
+- 2 Switch on the monitor and printer. - The manual for your monitor will explain how to turn it on and, if necessary, adjust the brightness control.
+(If your monitor is plugged into the back of the computer, it won't come on until you switch on the computer).
+The manual for your printer will explain how to turn that on, too. - 3 Switch the computer on, by pressing the ON/OFF switch on the front (the green LED on the lefthand side of the computer will light up).
+Depending on your monitor (and whether it has warmed up yet) you might see the screen change colour while the computer performs some self-tests.
 The LED on the floppy disc drive will also flash once when the drive is being checked.
 Next, you will see an introductory screen: